devon-wolf/material-ui-demo/README.md

 # material-ui-demo
+## Getting Started
 1. Spin up a new project:
+    - JavaScript:
+        - `npx create-react-app your-app-name`
+    - Typescript:
         - `npx create-react-app your-app-name --template typescript`
-    - or whatever project bootstrap you like, as long as the end result is a React project; end after `your-app-name` to use JS instead of TS
+    - or whatever project bootstrap you like, as long as the end result is a React project
     - [docs](https://create-react-app.dev/docs/getting-started/)
 2. Install Material UI
     - `cd` into `your-app-name`, and when there: